 Whether you are looking for a job or polishing your professional skills, the library has hundreds of resources that offer the knowledge and tools that you are looking for.
 The links below are shortcuts to some of the resources that will help you succeed:

 In addition to these resources be sure to take advantage of UI&U Career Services.
 Services include career counseling appointments, resume and cover letter assistance, practice interviews, additional career resources, assessments and more!
 Get in touch with your career counselor at CareerServices@myunion.edu / 800.861.6400, ext.
 1190.

 The UI&U Librarians are committed to helping you succeed in your academic program.
 We know that juggling life as an adult student is a challenge, and we have compiled a list of ways we can make things easier.
 Please don’t hesitate to get in touch with us if you are struggling to use the library or find the resources you need.
 We are happy to help and will work around your schedule.

 Polish your email, phone, video conferencing, and other professional skills with these two videos from the library’s Films on Demand database.
 Interested in additional videos?
-The library has 768 business education videos broken down into sub-collections for easy browsing.
-Sub-collections include: careers, communications, project management, leadership, and more.
+The library has over 900 business education videos broken down into sub-collections for easy browsing.
+Sub-collections include: careers, communications, project management, diversity & ethics, leadership, and more.

 Digital Communication Skills: Dos and Don’ts